tjkhara/notes/linux_notes/svv_linux_plus/1_managing_advanced_user_security.md

 * in a shared user environment where one user or group needs full access to files and other users or groups need read-only access.
 * in a developer environment where a developer may require access to a server document root.

+## managing ACLs

+    getfacl

+to see current ACL settings

+this also works in directories that dont have ACLs set currently

+    setfacl

+to create a new ACL

+a regular ACL will take care of all currently existing files

+a default ACL will take care of all new files

+as a result if you are applying ACLs to directories, you need both of them.

+use ACLs as an infrastructural solution: they should be configured on directories before you start to work with files in these directories.

+examples:

+    setfacl -R -m g:account:rx /data/sales

+    setfacl -m d:g:account:rx /data/sales

+    setfacl -x g:account /data/sales